destin-v/vs_codex/README.md

 * **pdoc3**: automatic documentation software
 * **scalene**: profiler for evaluating performance

 The `noxfile.py` provides an example of how to run each of these.
-The `ci` folder contain configuration settings that apply to these tools.
+The `ci` folder contains common CI scripts.
+For an explaination on how to properly setup multiple versions of Python to run with Nox see [here](https://sethmlarson.dev/nox-pyenv-all-python-versions).

 # 🧸 Misc
 ## Tab Removal